 By default, non-embedded Job Jackets files are stored in the location specified in the Job Jackets pane of the Preferences dialog box (QuarkXPress/Edit menu).
 However, you can store Job Jackets files wherever you like.
-For example, if you're sharing a Job Jackets file among layout artists in a workgroup (see "Shared Job Jackets"), you might choose to put that Job Jackets file on a file server that everyone can reach through the network.
+For example, if you're sharing a Job Jackets file among layout artists in a workgroup, you might choose to put that Job Jackets file on a file server that everyone can reach through the network.